 Cider is a fall menu staple for many reasons.
-It’s delicious when steamed and simply topped with a dash of cinnamon or dollop of whipped cream.
-It’s super versatile.
-Cider can be a featured ingredient in baked goods, such as apple cider donuts, and a variety of other sippable and edible treats.
+It’s delicious when steamed and topped with a dash of cinnamon or dollop of whipped cream, and it’s incredibly versatile.
+Cider can be a featured ingredient in baked goods, such as apple cider donuts and various other sippable and edible treats.

-Co-owner Dylan Redmond has long been interested in cascara and cider, but he was never able to combine the two.
+Hawthorn Coffee co-owner Dylan Redmond has long been interested in cascara and cider, but he was never able to combine the two.
 A combo finally came together organically at a team meeting.

-“We sat down to talk about cider again, and one of the staff came up with the idea to combine cider with our hot ginger cascara tea.
-We played with it and decided it was going to be one of our yummy fall drinks,” Redmond says.
+“We sat down to talk about cider again, and one of the staff came up with the idea to combine cider with our hot ginger cascara tea,” Redmond says.
+“We played with it and decided it would be one of our yummy fall drinks.”

+“Chai-der” is another typically off-menu coffeehouse hack, consisting of one-half chai concentrate and one-half apple cider.
 The flavor profiles of apple cider and chai complement each other.
-Chai’s components—cinnamon, clove, and black tea—add depth to fresh apple cider, and when steamed, they become a mug full of fall flavors, with a touch of caffeine.
+Chai’s components—cinnamon, clove, and black tea—add depth to fresh apple cider, and when steamed, they become a mug full of fall flavors with a touch of caffeine.

 “Customers love it because they feel like they’re ordering an insider drink, but also because our cider is from a local orchard,” says Caitlin Blevins, brand manager of Coffee Culture and Holderness Coffee Roasters in Corvallis, Oregon.
 “And our chai—from the Chai Company—adds those traditional fall spices like cinnamon, ginger, and nutmeg to the cider.
 It’s a cozy and nostalgic fall drink.”

-It’s one thing to have eager customers waiting in line for their favorite fall drinks, but what do you do when the concentrate you’ve bought is still sitting on your shelves?
+It’s one thing to have eager customers waiting in line for their favorite fall drinks, but what do you do when the concentrate you’ve bought is still on your shelves?

-Classic Coffee in Glendora, California, solved that problem by creating a hot weather friendly cider beverage: sparkling cider.
+Classic Coffee in Glendora, California, solved that problem by creating a hot weather-friendly cider beverage: sparkling cider.

 “We’ve been serving it seasonally for four years.
-Customers have to be talked into it a little bit—they’re not used to seeing apple cider featured outside of fall.
+Customers have to be talked into it a bit—they’re not used to seeing apple cider featured outside of fall.
 But once they order it, they’re pleased.
 It’s surprisingly good, complex, yet refreshing,” says general manager Jonathan Lambert.